panacloud/bootcamp-2020/README.md

 ### Bootcamp 2020 Important Self Project IV: Start working on a Panacloud (Pvt.)
 Ltd. Project

-Getting your first work is difficult, therefore we suggest that you start working on a professional Pancloud project to gain experience.
+Getting your first work is difficult, therefore we suggest that you start working on a professional Pancloud project and become part of the team to gain experience and references.

 ## Class 22:  Building Global, Internet-Scale Applications with the Fourth Generation Application Model